SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/SymbolStretch/README.md

 #Symbol Stretch Sample

-This sample demonstrate how to stretch the symbols in symbolpalette.
+This sample demonstrates how to stretch the symbols in the symbolpalette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent